Information for applicants

-Offers and enrolments will be taken away if the placement was based on false or misleading information.
+Offers will be cancelled if the placement was based on false or misleading information.

-You can apply while you are temporarily overseas or interstate.
-If possible, your child should return to NSW to sit the test.
-Find out more about the overseas and interstate process.
+You can apply while you are temporarily living interstate or overseas.
+If possible, your child should be in NSW to sit the test.
+Find out more about the interstate and overseas process.

-Parents may be asked to provide documentary evidence of cultural background if it is required.
+Parents may be asked to provide documentary evidence of cultural background if it is not confirmed by school records.

 Illness or misadventure